pbatard/RaspberryPiPkg/Readme.md

 # Summary

-This is a port of 64-bit Tiano Core UEFI firmware for the Pi 3/3B+ platforms, based on [Ard Bisheuvel's 64-bit](http://www.workofard.com/2017/02/uefi-on-the-pi/) and [Microsoft's 32-bit](https://github.com/ms-iot/RPi-UEFI/tree/ms-iot/Pi3BoardPkg) implementations, as maintained by [Andrei Warkentin](https://github.com/andreiw/RaspberryPiPkg).
+This is a port of 64-bit Tiano Core UEFI firmware for the Raspberry Pi 3/3B+ platforms, based on [Ard Bisheuvel's 64-bit](http://www.workofard.com/2017/02/uefi-on-the-pi/) and [Microsoft's 32-bit](https://github.com/ms-iot/RPi-UEFI/tree/ms-iot/Pi3BoardPkg) implementations, as maintained by [Andrei Warkentin](https://github.com/andreiw/RaspberryPiPkg).

-This is meant as a generally useful 64-bit ATF + UEFI implementation for the Pi 3/3B+ which should be good enough for most kind of UEFI development, as well as for running real operating systems.
+This is meant as a generally useful 64-bit ATF + UEFI implementation for the Raspberry Pi 3/3B+ which should be good enough for most kind of UEFI development, as well as for running consummer Operating Systems in such as Linux or Windows.

+Raspberry Pi is a trademark of the [Raspberry Pi Foundation](http://www.raspberrypi.org).

 # Status